Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 6. Signing out of school: If you have an appointment and must leave during the school day, you need to bring a note from home to the Attendance Office before school.
 You will then receive a note excusing you from class for your appointment, which you will then present to your teacher in order to be let out of class.

-BHS ATTENDANCE TUTORIAL
+BHS ATTENDANCE WORKSHOP

 COMPUTER NETWORK ACCESS